feixh/feixh.github.com/index.md

 <!-- *Seeking Truth, Pursuing Innovation.* -->

 ## About me
-I'm a senior Applied Scientist working on computer vision at AWS AI Labs.
-My speciality is in 3-D computer vision, visual-inertial sensor fusion, and system engineering.
+I'm a Principal Applied Scientist working on multi-modal foundation models (video generation models in particular) at Amazon Artificial General Intelligence (AGI) org.
+In the past, I was with AWS AI Labs, and Meta Reality Labs where I worked on several initiatives on 3-D computer vision.

 I defended my Ph.D. thesis on *Inertial-aided Visual Perception of Geometry and Semantics* in August 2019.
 From Sept.
 2014 - Sept.
 2019, I've been working at [UCLA Vision Lab][about_visionlab] with [Prof. Stefano Soatto][about_ss].

 My research interests include computer vision, robotics, and machine learning.
-Specifically, I'm interested in developing models (include, but not limited to, deep learning models) and engineering systems to solve real-world problems in multi-sensor settings.
+Specifically, I'm interested in developing models (include, but not limited to, deep learning models) and engineering systems to solve real-world problems in multi-sensor (and multi-modal) settings.

 Our paper *Geo-Supervised Visual Depth Prediction* about leveraging visual-inertial sensor packages, and gravity-induced shape priors to improve depth prediction has won the *Best Paper Award in Robot Vision* at ICRA 2019, out of 2900 submissions.